 Enjoining the Transfer of a US-Saudi Citizen to Saudi Arabia: A Doe v.
 Mattis Update and Initial Preview

 Can the U.S. government transfer a dual U.S.-Saudi citizen, without his consent, from U.S. military custody in Iraq to Saudi custody in Saudi Arabia?
+This issue has been percolating for a while in federal court, but the case is now heading rapidly towards an answer.

 On Tuesday, the Justice Department filed a notice informing the D.C. federal district court of the government's intention to transfer the detained John Doe U.S.-citizen enemy combatant to the custody of another country in no fewer than 72 hours.
 The government filed the heavily redacted notice pursuant to Judge Tanya Chutkan's Jan.